keymetrics/doc-pm2/en/runtime/quick-start.md

 ### Routine

-Once setup your process list, every day actions only use the process name.
+Once in your process list, use the process name to interact with your application.

 ```bash
 # stop the process (kill the process but keep it in the process list)